-30 Amazing Outdoor Entertaining Ideas From Pinterest
+30 Creative Outdoor Entertaining Ideas for the Ultimate Soirée

 19. Use recycled, spray-painted cans to make outdoor cutlery holders.

-20. Make a bubble station–fun, and a perfect photo opportunity.
+20. Make a bubble station.
+It’s fun and a perfect photo opportunity.

 21. Set up a relief station with bug spray, flip-flops, and cold towels (if that weather is hot.)

-22. Provide guests with warm blankets on cooler days, or if the party carries on into the night.
-Add “snuggle up” or another personal message to the basket.
+22. Provide guests with warm blankets on cooler days or if the party carries on into the night.

 23. If the party is likely to keep going all night, lather outdoor pots with paint that glows in the dark.